-Melissa J. Lettiere is a member of the firm’s Commercial Litigation Practice Group, and she serves as a Co-leader of Plunkett Cooney's Real Estate Litigation and Title Insurance Law Practice Group.
+Melissa J. Lettiere is a partner in the firm’s Commercial Litigation Practice Group, and she serves as a Co-leader of Plunkett Cooney's Real Estate Litigation and Title Insurance Law Practice Group.

 Ms. Lettiere has extensive experience representing lenders and commercial and residential real property owners in litigation involving lien priority disputes, quiet title and reformation actions, title and mortgage fraud, title and mortgage lien validation, commercial foreclosure, and real estate transaction fraud.
 She also works with her corporate and business clients to quickly and efficiently resolve commercial disputes related to breaches of contract, fraud, negligence, defalcations, agent liability and other business-related torts.